Johnnie71/Johnnie71/ReadMe.md

-## Ayyy!!
-Whats up!?
+## Hey!!
 My name is Johnnie 🤗

 I'm a Software Engineering graduate from Flatiron Academy in NYC 🌇!
 Looking to inspire/be inspired by other creatives alike!
+Currently in the proccess of learning React Native.

 ## Some of my favorite things are...
 - 🕌 Architectural Design